Cryptography: Classic cryptography

 The main classical cipher types are transposition ciphers, which rearrange the order of letters in a message (e.g., 'hello world' becomes 'ehlol owrdl' in a trivially simple rearrangement scheme), and substitution ciphers, which systematically replace letters or groups of letters with other letters or groups of letters (e.g., 'fly at once' becomes 'gmz bu podf' by replacing each letter with the one following it in the Latin alphabet).
 Simple versions of either have never offered much confidentiality from enterprising opponents.
-An early substitution cipher was the Caesar cipher, in which each letter in the plaintext was replaced by a letter some fixed number of positions further down the alphabet.
+An early substitution cipher was the Caesar cipher, in which each letter in the plaintext was replaced by a letter three positions further down the alphabet.
 Suetonius reports that Julius Caesar used it with a shift of three to communicate with his generals.
 Atbash is an example of an early Hebrew cipher.
 The earliest known use of cryptography is some carved ciphertext on stone in Egypt (c.
 1900 BCE), but this may have been done for the amusement of literate observers rather than as a way of concealing information.

 The Greeks of Classical times are said to have known of ciphers (e.g., the scytale transposition cipher claimed to have been used by the Spartan military).
 Steganography (i.e., hiding even the existence of a message so as to keep it confidential) was also first developed in ancient times.
 An early example, from Herodotus, was a message tattooed on a slave's shaved head and concealed under the regrown hair.
+Other steganography methods involve 'hiding in plain sight,' such as using a music cipher to disguise an encrypted message within a regular piece of sheet music.
 More modern examples of steganography include the use of invisible ink, microdots, and digital watermarks to conceal information.

-In India, the 2000-year-old Kamasutra of Vātsyāyana speaks of two different kinds of ciphers called Kautiliyam and Mulavediya.
+In India, the 2000-year-old Kama Sutra of Vātsyāyana speaks of two different kinds of ciphers called Kautiliyam and Mulavediya.
 In the Kautiliyam, the cipher letter substitutions are based on phonetic relations, such as vowels becoming consonants.
 In the Mulavediya, the cipher alphabet consists of pairing letters and using the reciprocal ones.